tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 made some [controversial decisions](https://labs.consol.de/development/2019/02/05/oracle-license-is-the-free-lunch-over.html)).
 These days Java has lambdas, modularized structure, streams, and some other cool stuff.

+Spring Boot has taken over application servers (and who can blame them - they were a pain to work with).
+Additionally, Spring developers almost completely abandoned XML-based configuration in favor of Java-based configuration.

+I believe that I could also claim that people took a liking to automatically generated quality-of-life code.
+Projects like [Immutables](https://immutables.github.io/) or [Lombok](https://projectlombok.org/) are now a common sight.

 ### Python

 Python is my current tool of choice for Data Engineering and Machine Learning related tasks.
 No surprise here.
 10 years ago